jdeluyck/kcoreorg-website/_posts/2006/2006-10-31-48-things-you-could-care-less-about.md

  42. **What did you watch last night on TV?** A part of a very crappy show called "Beauty and the nerd" which is a very very very big debasement of females and males alike.
  43. **Favourite sounds:** Silence.
 Birds.
 The laugh of my gf!
  44. **Rolling Stones or Beatles?** Beatles!
  45. **The furthest you've been from home?** That would be Greece.
-Or Schotland?
+Or Scotland?
 Nah, Greece.
  46. **What's your special talent?** People seem to want to talk to me all the time.
 And I'm very patient (so they say...)
  47. **Where were you born?** Aalst.
  48. **Who sent this to you?** Noone.
 I appropriated it to myself after consulting with my lawyer.